oushujun/EDTA/README.md

 ## Installation

 There are several ways to install EDTA.
 You just need to find the one that works for your system.
-If you are not using macOS, you may try the conda appraoch before the Singularity apprapch.
+If you are not using macOS, you may try the conda approach before the Singularity approach.

 ### Install with conda/[mamba](https://github.com/mamba-org/mamba) (Linux64)